 - Read the label as the seller may accidentally send an expired product.

 4 – Rust-Oleum Automotive

-The Rust-Oleum truck bed liner is also abrasion resistant, which means you can freely load and unload your cargo without having to be on edge and worried you’ll scuff up the finish.
+The Rust-Oleum Automotive truck bed liner is also abrasion resistant, which means you can freely load and unload stuff without having to be on edge and worried you’ll scuff up the finish.

-Apply it correctly and evenly with the brush and roller for an even coat.
-It is a little thinner than other roll on truck bed liners and might require several attempts before you reach your final target.
-This isn’t a big deal since you get a large amount in one purchase.
-It also allows you to correct your mistakes with the next coat.
+Apply the product right using the brush and roller for an even coat.
+It is a little thinner than other roll on truck bed liners and might require several attempts.
+It also allows you to right your mistakes with the next coat of paint.